jscad/OpenJSCAD.org/packages/core/README.md

 ## Development

-### Adding new features in CSG.js or other modules:
+### Adding new features in CSG.js or other packages:
-Since OpenJSCAD is made up of multiple dependent modules (csg.js, openscad-openjscad-translator etc), the easiest method is to use ```npm link``` to have a 'live' updating development version of OpenJSCAD:
+Since JSCAD is made up of multiple dependent packages (csg.js, openscad-openjscad-translator etc), the easiest method is to use ```npm link``` to have a 'live' updating development version of JSCAD:
 - create a base directory
 - clone this repository ```git clone https://github.com/jscad/OpenJSCAD.org.git```
 - go into OpenJSCAD.org folder ```cd OpenJSCAD.org```